rpm-software-management/rpm/docs/manual/format.md

 .
 Payload   -- compressed archive of the file(s) in the package (aka "payload")
 ```

-All 2 and 4 byte "integer" quantities (int16 and int32) are stored in
+All applicaple integer quantities are stored in network byte order
-network byte order.
+(big-endian).
 When data is presented, the first number is the
 byte number, or address, in hex, followed by the byte values in hex,
 followed by character "translations" (where appropriate).